Skip to main content

 4

-Optionally set a method label
+Set a method label (required)

 Free-text label used to describe the request style to your operator (e.g. POST, POST-JSON, Zapier-hook).
 This is a note, not a validated HTTP verb — Xobito does not change how it calls your endpoint based on this value.
+Required whenever Enable Webhook Resend is on.

 5